 Dr. Michael A. (Mike) Moodian has served as a faculty member in various capacities for Chapman University since 2007.
-He teaches for Chapman’s integrated educational studies program and is an associate professor of social science at Chapman-affiliated Brandman University.
+He teaches in Chapman’s leadership studies program, codirects Wilkinson College’s Orange County Annual Survey, and is an associate professor of social science at Chapman-affiliated Brandman University.

-Mike’s first book, titled Contemporary Leadership and Intercultural Competence, was released by Sage Publications in 2009.
-This is an edited volume that examines the application of cultural comprehension to organizations and the measurement of intercultural competence.
-The book has been widely used in graduate and undergraduate classes around the world, and it is cited by the Association of American Colleges & Universities in establishing national learning standards.
+Mike’s first book, Contemporary Leadership and Intercultural Competence, was released by Sage Publications in 2009.
+This is an edited volume that examines cultural comprehension’s application to organizations and intercultural competence measurement.
+The Association of American Colleges & Universities cited the book in establishing national learning standards.

-Governor Jerry Brown appointed Mike to the State of California Commission on Judicial Performance in 2015.
-The commission is responsible for investigating judicial misconduct/incapacity complaints and for disciplining judges.
-Its jurisdiction includes all superior court judges and Courts of Appeal and Supreme Court justices.
-Additionally, Mike chairs the Santa Margarita Catholic High School Consultative School Board, and serves as a member and former chair of the United Nations Association of Orange County Advisory Council, a member of the UC Irvine Olive Tree Initiative Advisory Board, and an executive board member and former chairman of the World Affairs Council of Orange County.
+Governor Jerry Brown appointed Mike to the 11-member State of California Commission on Judicial Performance in 2015 and reappointed Mike for a four-year term in 2017.
+The commission investigates judicial misconduct and incapacity complaints and disciplines state judges.
+Additionally, Mike is a member and former chair of the Santa Margarita Catholic High School Consultative School Board, serves as a UC Irvine Olive Tree Initiative Advisory Board member, and is a World Affairs Council of Orange County Executive Board former chair.

-Mike has written numerous journal articles, book chapters, and commentaries; is a Huffington Post blogger; and has been a guest op-ed contributor on social and political issues for newspapers such as the Orange County Register, San Diego Union-Tribune, San Jose Mercury News, and Los Angeles Daily News.
+Mike has written numerous journal articles, book chapters, and commentaries and has been a guest op-ed contributor for newspapers such as the Orange County Register, San Diego Union-Tribune, San Jose Mercury News, and Los Angeles Daily News.
 He has presented his research at various national and international conferences and has served as an expert commentator on several television and radio programs.
 Based on his interest in local history, he wrote a short book on the ranch history of South Orange County and North San Diego County titled Images of America: Rancho Santa Margarita (Arcadia, 2010).
 Mike enjoys speaking to local K-12 and community groups on South Orange County’s indigenous American activity, the Portolá Expedition, Mexican governance of the land, and 20th century ranching activity.

-Mike earned a doctorate degree in education from Pepperdine University, and a master’s degree in communications and bachelor’s degree in communications and sociology from California State University, Fullerton.
-His doctoral dissertation is titled An Analysis of Intercultural Competence Levels of Organizational Leadership Doctoral Students.
-He is a former U.S. military reservist and a certified administrator of the Intercultural Development and Intercultural Conflict Style inventories.
+Mike earned a doctorate degree in education from Pepperdine University and a master’s degree in communications and bachelor’s degree in communications and sociology from California State University, Fullerton.
+He is a former U.S. military reservist.

-Mike’s wife, Dr. Margaret Moodian ’03, is a tutorial faculty member for adult learners; serves on the Blind Children’s Learning Center, Tias Arms, and Chapman University Alumni Association boards of directors; and is a Court Appointed Special Advocate for foster youth.
-They live in Rancho Santa Margarita with their rescue dog Manny and chinchilla Marshall.
+Mike’s wife, Dr. Margaret Moodian ’03, is a tutorial faculty member for adult learners and serves on the Tias Arms Board of Directors.
+They live in Rancho Mission Viejo with their son and two pets: a rescue dog and chinchilla.